autumn-lindberg/Vidly-Frontend/README.md

 ## Known Issues

-- [ ] "Save" upon editing throws error
+- [x] "Save" upon editing throws error
-  - Likely due to Axios trying to load page before request is completed?
+  - ~~Likely due to Axios trying to load page before request is completed?~~
+  - The wrong function was being called upon form submission, and default behavior (full page reload) was not being prevented.
+Axios trying to make a request while pages is reloading threw an error.
 - [ ] New Product Upload - base64 is not decoding correctly, so image is not displayed
   - Seed images work just fine